fsackur/fsackur.github.io/_posts/2017-04-07-unit-testing-ps-help.md

 date: 2017-04-07 23:29
 author: freddiesackur
 comments: true
-tags: [help, Pester, PowerShell, unit test]
+tags: [help, Pester, Powershell, 'unit test']
 ---
 It's really useful to have someone to keep you honest if you don't write help for your PS functions as you go.
 I find it hard to update help continually, so a red test makes sure I don't check in code with no help.